iamomtiwari/SPMODEL/README.md

-# Crop Diseasease Detection and Classification
+# Crop Disease Detection and Classification

 Implementing the ML model on a website